luteron6/meimei/JOURNAL.md

 I just spent way too long trying to figure that out.
 Hackatime says I spent around 2 hours trying to configure ZMK, then I probably spent another hour waiting for the workflow to run and troubleshooting the errors.
 But it did end up running, and [here](https://github.com/luteron6/zmk-config-meimei/actions/runs/16058502554e) are the results.

 I think it's almost ready to submit!

+## Day 4 - 7/27/2025 - 7:58 AM (1 hour)
+Yesterday I purchased all the parts for the keyboard.
+I could only find some parts on certain sites, so I got those first.
+The rest was from Amazon.
+I was looking to source from Aliexpress, but stuff wasn't looking much cheaper there.
+So most of it's coming from Amazon.